Shakespearean fool

 The Shakespearean fool is a recurring character type in the works of William Shakespeare.

-Shakespearean fools are usually clever peasants or commoners that use their wits to outdo people of higher social standing.
-In this sense, they are very similar to the real fools, and jesters of the time, but their characteristics are greatly heightened for theatrical effect.
-The "groundlings" (theatre-goers who were too poor to pay for seats and thus stood on the 'ground' in the front by the stage) that frequented the Globe Theatre were more likely to be drawn to these Shakespearean fools.
-However they were also favoured by the nobility.
-Most notably, Queen Elizabeth I was a great admirer of the popular actor who portrayed fools, Richard Tarlton.
-For Shakespeare himself, however, actor Robert Armin may have proved vital to the cultivation of the fool character in his many plays.
+They are usually clever peasants or commoners who use their wits to outdo people of higher social standing.
+In this sense, they are similar to the real fools, and jesters of the time, but their characteristics are greatly heightened for theatrical effect.

 The Fools

 Fools have entertained a varied public from Roman through Medieval times.
 The fool perhaps reached its pre-Shakespearean heights as the jester in aristocratic courts across Europe.
 The jester played a dynamic and changing role in entertaining aristocratic households in a wide variety of ways: songs, music, storytelling, medieval satire, physical comedy and, to a lesser extent, juggling and acrobatics.
 Shakespeare not only borrowed from this multi-talented jester tradition, but contributed significantly to its rethinking.
 Whereas the court jester often regaled his audience with various skills aimed to amuse, Shakespeare's fool, consistent with Shakespeare's revolutionary ideas about theater, became a complex character who could highlight more important issues.
 Like Shakespeare's other characters, the fool began to speak outside of the narrow confines of exemplary morality.
 Shakespeare's fools address themes of love, psychic turmoil, personal identity, and many other innumerable themes that arise in Shakespeare, and in modern theater.

-Shakespeare's earlier fools often seem to be written for the particular talents of famous Elizabethan actor, William Kempe.
+Shakespeare's earlier fools often seem to be written for the particular talents of Elizabethan actor William Kempe.
 After Kempe left the troupe, Shakespeare's comic characters changed dramatically.
-Kempe was known for his improvising, and Hamlet contains a famous complaint at improvisational clowning (Act 3, Scene 2).
+Kempe was known for his improvising, and Hamlet contains a complaint at improvisational clowning (Act 3, Scene 2).
 Perhaps central to the Bard's redrawing of the fool was the actor Robert Armin: